ddellacosta/automation-service/README.md

 ## TODO

-* bug: an automation failing and shutting down or just not looping doesn't get removed from list of running automations
 * bug: trying to restart an automation blocks when listening on channel, have to send an interrupt message somehow
 * documentation
 * add HTTP client functionality and add Lua API